-Accident Attorney Helping Oregon Motorcyclists
+Oregon Motorcycle Accident Attorney Helping Injured Bikers

-If you have suffered injuries as a result of a motorcycle accident in Oregon, the attorneys at Kass & Moses are here to help you through your recovery process.
+If you have suffered injuries as a result of a motorcycle accident in Oregon, the attorneys at the Law Firm of Kass & Moses are here to help you through your recovery process.
 Instead of haggling with insurance companies, hospitals, and law enforcement agencies, you should work directly with an Oregon motorcycle lawyer.
 He or she will fight to protect your rights and recover the compensation you need to move forward with your life.
 Our legal team's comprehensive knowledge of Oregon traffic law gives you an immediate advantage in your journey toward recovery.

 Helping Injured Bikers in Portland, Salem, Eugene, and Beyond

 Even relatively minor motorcycle accidents can result in lingering injuries in the form of chronic pain and mobility issues.
 In a matter of seconds, your life — and the lives of your family — can change forever.
 Mounting medical bills and lost wages could mean financial ruin, and biased insurance companies may attempt to unjustly blame you for the accident just to avoid paying a settlement.
-Kass & Moses will stand up to insurance companies and fight to get you the compensation you deserve.
+The Law Firm of Kass & Moses will stand up to insurance companies and fight to get you the compensation you deserve.

 If you've been injured in a motorcycle accident, you need a dedicated Oregon motorcycle attorney working hard for you.
 Call Kass & Moses today to learn how we can help you move through the process of healing and getting your life back.